paloha/thomson/README.md

 ## Acknowledgement

-I would like to thank my friend and a mathematician Dennis Elbrächter who pointed out that my original problem was related Thomson problem, which was the impulse to create this repository.
+I would like to thank my friend, a mathematician, Dennis Elbrächter who pointed out that my original problem was related to the Thomson problem, which was the impulse to create this repository.